 Imagine what this “drift left to turn right” maneuver looks like to the vehicle behind the truck and you can easily understand how it tends to cause accidents.
-In 2018, trucks weighing more than 10,000 pounds were involved in over 30,000 traffic accidents in Florida.
+In 2018, trucks weighing more than 10,000 pounds were involved in more than 30,000 traffic accidents in Florida.
 Of these accidents, 44 were fatal and hundreds of others caused serious injuries.
-Many of those injuries involve collisions with fully loaded trucks, traveling at considerable speed.
+Many of those injuries involve collisions with fully loaded trucks traveling at considerable speed.

 If you or someone you care about is one of these victims, you need the aid of personal accident attorneys who are experienced in handling truck accident cases.
-At the law firm of Wettermark Keith, our attorneys have thirty years of cumulative experience and have helped victims recover hundreds of millions of dollars needed to compensate them for their serious injuries.
+At the law firm of Wettermark Keith, our attorneys have fifty years of cumulative experience, and have helped victims recover hundreds of millions of dollars needed to compensate them for their serious injuries.

 Why Hire Us?

 - We efficiently and effectively represent clients in Florida, going up against insurance companies properly to recover fair compensation.